kerichdev/nightfiles/README.md

 1. Open `btop`, click <kbd>Esc</kbd>, choose *Themes* and find *Catppuccin*.
 Choose it, and you're good to go.

 2. Open `btop.conf` in the btop config folder, and change the `$USER` in the `color_theme` line to your username.

+### zsh

+First of all, refer to the installation methods of oh-my-zsh.
+Only replace the `oh-my-zsh.sh` in `$HOME/.oh-my-zsh` after it is installed.

+Then, look for all aur-installed plugins in `/usr/share/zsh/plugins`.

+Simply copy the `zsh-autosuggestions` and `zsh-syntax-highlighting` to `$HOME/.oh-my-zsh/custom/plugins`.

+The `powerlevel10k` theme is located in `/usr/share` under `zsh-theme-powerlevel10k` - copy it to `$HOME/.oh-my-zsh/custom/themes`, and rename the folder to `powerlevel10k`.

 ## KEEP IN MIND, THE REPO IS EXTREMELY INCOMPLETE, I'M WORKING ON FINISHING IT UP.
 You'll probably have to set up a lot of stuff yourself